 Case study: at a glance

-Offloaded over two days and was set up and commissioned within five days.
+Each of the two site installations was delivered and offloaded over two days and was set up and commissioned within five days.

 Read full case study Modular treatment plant delivers flexible upgrade for United Utilites